 While our primary focus remains on looking ahead and the development of new ideas, practices, and conversations, we are aware that the written word also serves as a key forum for the documentation of history.
 The field of narrative therapy and community work is relatively young and yet it is developing very quickly.
 In differing ways, our publications seek to document the history of this field.
 Perhaps the most obvious examples of archiving history have been Cheryl White’s A memory book for the field of narrative practice and the book Family therapy: Exploring the field’s past, present and possible futures (Denborough, 2001).
 We are interested in documenting the history of therapeutic and community work ideas and practices in ways that assist practitioners.

 10. Responding to social issues: Comment

 Finally, we also use the written word as a way to respond to current social issues.
 See our informal publication dedicated to this, Comment.

 Many of the papers that end up being published in The International Journal of Narrative Therapy and Community Work are the result of collaborative processes between the author(s) and Dulwich Centre Publications.
 Many papers originate as interviews, and considerable collaboration often takes place in relation to drafts and re-writes.
 We greatly value the process of these collaborations and believe that these processes are as important as the final outcome.

 We have a formal review process for all papers for The International Journal of Narrative Therapy and Community Work.
 Once we are seriously considering a paper for publication we send it off for peer review by at least two members of the International Advisory Group.

 This Advisory group consists of members from Mexico, Hong Kong, Australia, New Zealand, South Africa, Norway, Ireland, Denmark, Austria, Israel, UK, and USA.
-Here is a list of current reviewers:

 A transparent review process